AdamStuckert/Ranitomeya-imitator-Developmental-Series/README.md

 ### Script order

-1.
+1. DevSeriesBashScript.sh
+2. DevSeriesXenopus_annotation.Rmd
+3. ANGSD_pipeline.sh
+4. DevSeriesPopGen.Rmd
+5. Figures_and_genetable.Rmd

 #### Supplementary documents

 Documents not produced by these scripts are included in a separate supplemental documents folder.
-This includes our assembled transcriptome(?), sample metadata, etc.
+This includes our assembled transcriptome (if the file isn't too big?), sample metadata, etc.